Campsie - North

 Educational attainment in Campsie - North aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Campsie - North trail show that 30.6% of residents aged 15 and above hold university degrees, compared to 38.0% in Greater Sydney.
-University degrees are the most common at 20.6%, followed by postgraduate qualifications at 8.4% and graduate diplomas at 1.6%.
-Vocational pathways account for 23.3% of qualifications among those aged 15 and above, with advanced diplomas at 12.5% and certificates at 10.8%.
-Current educational participation is high at 30.1%, including 8.7% in tertiary education, 6.5% in primary education, and 5.9% pursuing secondary education.
+Educational qualifications in Campsie show that 30.6% of residents aged 15 and above hold university degrees, compared to 38.0% in Greater Sydney.
+Bachelor degrees are the most common at 20.6%, followed by postgraduate qualifications (8.4%) and graduate diplomas (1.6%).
+Vocational pathways account for 23.3% of qualifications among those aged 15 and above, with advanced diplomas making up 12.5% and certificates 10.8%.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education, including 8.7% in tertiary education, 6.5% in primary education, and 5.9% pursuing secondary education.

-Educational provision includes Wangee Park School and Harcourt Public School, serving a total of 449 students as of the last reported figures.
-Campsie - North demonstrates typical Australian school conditions with an ICSEA score of 1020, indicating balanced educational opportunities.
-The educational mix consists of one primary school and one K-12 school.
-Local school capacity is limited at 3.5 places per 100 residents compared to the regional average of 9.6, leading many families to travel to nearby areas for schooling.
+Educational provision includes Wangee Park School and Harcourt Public School, serving a total of 449 students as of the latest data.
+The area has typical Australian school conditions (ICSEA: 1020) with balanced educational opportunities, consisting of one primary school and one K-12 school.
+Local school capacity is limited, with only 3.5 places per 100 residents compared to the regional average of 9.6, indicating that many families may travel to nearby areas for schooling.

 Frequently Asked Questions - Education